-According to a recent job applicant survey conducted by recruiting software firm SmartRecruiters, a whopping 70 percent of hired candidates wore mostly black clothing to their interview, while a mere 33 percent of rejected candidates wore black.
+According to a 2017 job applicant survey conducted by recruiting software firm SmartRecruiters, a whopping 70 percent of hired candidates wore mostly black clothing to their interview, while a mere 33 percent of rejected candidates wore black.

 The survey included 180 successful applicants and 1,800 rejected candidates.

 Once you make it to the job interview, it’s important to make a good impression — and quickly.

 In our story “Employers’ Top 5 ‘Instant Deal Breakers’ for Job Candidates,” we report that 50 percent of employers say that within the first five minutes of an interview, they can decide whether or not a candidate is a good fit.